kennytm/rfcs/text/0000-dyn-type/31-Custom-DST-from-scratch.md

 `E<[u16], [u32]>`.

 The metadata is going to be any of `T::Meta` or `U::Meta`, depending on which variant is chosen.
-The metadata in one of the three representations:
+The metadata should be one of the three representations:

 1. Struct — `struct E::Meta { a: T::Meta, b: U::Meta }`
 2. Union — `union E::Meta { a: T::Meta, b: U::Meta }`